-We believe that we will be able to meet our financial obligations as they become due over the next twelve months, primarily based on our current working capital levels, our current financial projections, and our ability to secure short-term loans and raise capital when necessary.
+We believe that we will be able to meet our financial obligations as they become due over the next twelve months, primarily based on our current working capital levels, our current financial projections, and our belief that we would be able to secure short-term loans and raise capital when necessary.
+Our ability to obtain a short-term loan or raise additional capital would be subject to our obligations and restrictions under our Notes, Warrants, and Additional Warrants.